-In addition to expenses that may be imposed by variable insurance contracts, the Trust has adopted a Distribution Plan under Rule 12b-1 of the 1940 Act, which permits the Funds to compensate the Distributor for expenses associated with distributing and selling Class II and Class P shares of a Fund and providing shareholder services.
-Under the Distribution Plan, a Fund pays the Distributor from its Class II or Class P shares a fee that is accrued daily and paid monthly ("Rule 12b-1 fees").
-The amount of this fee shall not exceed an annual amount of 0.25% of the average daily net assets of a Fund's Class II shares and Class P shares.
+In addition to expenses that may be imposed by variable insurance contracts, the Trust has adopted a Distribution Plan under Rule 12b-1 of the 1940 Act, which permits the Funds to compensate the Distributor for expenses associated with distributing and selling Class II, Class P and Class Z shares of a Fund and providing shareholder services.
+Under the Distribution Plan, a Fund pays the Distributor from its Class II, Class P or Class Z shares a fee that is accrued daily and paid monthly ("Rule 12b-1 fees").
+The amount of this fee shall not exceed an annual amount of 0.25% of the average daily net assets of a Fund's Class II shares, Class P shares or Class Z shares.
 The Distribution Plan may be terminated at any time as to any share class of a Fund, without payment of any penalty, by a vote of a majority of the outstanding voting securities of that share class.